 Friction Loss Explained

 Friction loss occurs when water passes through a hose.
 Hose length, diameter, and GPM (volume) all affect friction loss.
 As water passes through a hose, friction between the water and the inside surface of the hose causes turbulence, which slows the water.
-The results in a PSI drop at the other end of the hose.
-The higher the gpm passing through a hose, the more turbulance and friction loss will result.
+The results in a PSI drop (pressure loss) at the other end of the hose.
+The higher the gpm passing through a hose, the more turbulence and friction loss will result.

 Additional Fire Engine Operator Tools